Sport in Algeria

 Sport in Algeria dates back to antiquity.
 In the Aurès Mountains, people played games such as El Kherdba or El khergueba (a chess variant).
-Playing cards, checkers and chess games are part of Algerian culture.
+Playing cards, checkers and chess is part of Algerian culture.
 Horse racing (fantasia) and rifle shooting are among the recreational traditions of Algeria.

-The first Algerian, Arab, and African gold medalist was Boughera El Ouafi in the marathon at the 1928 Olympics of Amsterdam.
-The second Algerian medalist was marathon runner Alain Mimoun, who won the marathon at the 1956 Summer Olympics in Melbourne.
+The first Algerian, Arab, and African Olympic gold medalist was Boughera El Ouafi in the marathon at the 1928 Olympics of Amsterdam.
+The second Algerian medalist was also a marathon runner, Alain Mimoun, who won the marathon at the 1956 Summer Olympics in Melbourne.

 The Ministry of Youth and Sports in Algeria manages sport-related activities.

 Popular sports

 Football

 The most convenient and the most popular sport in Algeria is association football.
 During the Algerian War, the FLN football team (Le Onze de l'indépendance), consisting of players who later joined the National Liberation Front (FLN) (an Algerian independence movement), participated in several tournaments and sports events.

 The Algerian Football Federation (AFF) is an association of Algerian football clubs that organizes national competitions and international matches for the Algeria national football team.
 The AFF organized the meetings of the Algeria Championship of football, a professional league of 16 clubs, the Algerian Cup, and is also a member of the Confederation of African Football.
 Notable Algerian players in the history of the sport include: Lakhdar Belloumi, Rachid Mekhloufi, Hassen Lalmas, Rabah Madjer, Salah Assad and Djamel Zidane.

 The Algerian national team qualified for the FIFA World Cup in 1982, 1986, 2010 and most recently 2014.
 In 1982, the national team came close to progressing into the second round, but was eliminated after Germany beat Austria in the so-called "non-aggression pact of Gijón".
 In 2014 Algeria proceeded to the Round of 16 for the first time after finishing in second place in Group H. Additionally, several football clubs have won continental and international trophies, such as the clubs ES Sétif and JS Kabylia.